EkoGuandor229/MLTestat/README.md

 Attendance is not required for these two weeks.
 The lab 6.004 is available to you at the normal hours, if you need a computer with Python, Matlab, and RStudio installed, or if you need any help with the assignment.
-2. You write a short report which answers the questions below and summarizes your findings.
+2. You write a short report which answers the questions above and summarizes your findings.
 The report should be 1 – 2 pages A4 and written in German or English.
 3. The report is due on Friday, 25 October 2019 at 17:00.
 Please also hand in all code written for this assignment.
 The report in PDF form and all code have to be sent to sjecklin@hsr.ch.
 Add the subject (Betreff) ML-Assignment to the email.
 4. Everybody hands in their own report.
 Collaboration and discussion between students, however, is allowed and encouraged.

+## Report
+1. NOPE